 Get the latest updates from my social sites where I’m sharing recipes, tips, roundups and more every day!
 Follow me on:

 This wonderful recipe has been on the drawing board on and off for at least a year, and it is worth it.
 I originally tried to make this bread in my 2 quart round pyrex bowl but although the flavor and texture were great I wanted a thicker piece of bread so I found this 1 1/2 quart vintage bowl at a thrift store.
-Here’s a link to it if you’re interested but of course the bread can be made in the 8 inch square pan or loaf pan as mentioned elsewhere in this post.

 No Knead Oatmeal Batter Bread